 About Circus Maximus

-The Circus Maximus (Circo Massimo) in Rome was the main and largest sports stadium in Ancient Rome.
+The Circus Maximus or Circo Massimo in Rome was the main and largest sports stadium in Ancient Rome.
 Overlooked from the north by the emperors’ palaces on the Palatine, this grand arena was the site of exciting chariot races watched by an exhilarated crowd.

 Today, the Circus Maximus is a shadow of its former magnificence as its original track is now buried 6 metres below the modern surface.
-Without its Egyptian obelisks and Roman monuments, many see it as just a field, yet, with its shape and vast size still clearly visible, the Circus Maximus is definitely worth visiting and with a little imagination the enormous terrace provides a good indication of the original size and glory of the ancient site.
+Without its Egyptian obelisks and Roman monuments, many see it as just a field.
+Yet with its shape and vast size still clearly visible, the Circus Maximus is definitely worth visiting and with a little imagination the enormous terrace provides a good indication of the original size and glory of the ancient site.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.